Volume gradients and homology in towers of residually-free groups: Introduction

+Let $\F_r$ denote the free group of rank $r$.
+A group $G$ is {\em{residually free}} if for every $g\in G\smallsetminus\{1\}$ there exists a homomorphism $\phi_g:G\to\F_2$ such that $\phi_g(g)\neq 1$.
+The class of finitely generated residually free groups is rather wild, harbouring all manner of pathologies.
+On the other hand, groups that are {\em{fully residually free}} are closely akin to free groups in many ways.
 By definition, a group is {\em{fully residually free}} if for every finite $S\subset G$ there is a homomorphism $\phi_S:G\to \F_2$ that is injective on $S$.
 Such groups are now more commonly called {\em{limit groups}}, following Sela \cite{sela1}.
 This remarkable class of groups is the class one constructs when one attempts to formulate the notion of an ``approximately free group" in various natural ways.
-For example, they are the finitely generated groups that have the same universal theory as a free group (in the sense of first order logic); they are the groups that arise as Gromov-Hausdorff limits of sequences of marked free groups \cite{CGi}; and they are the groups one obtains by taking limits of ``stable" sequences of homomorphisms from a fixed group to a free group \cite{sela1}.
+For example, they are the finitely generated groups that have the same universal theory as a free group (in the sense of first order logic); they are the groups that arise as Gromov-Hausdorff limits of sequences of marked free groups \cite{CGi}; and they are the groups one obtains by taking limits of {\em{stable}} sequences of homomorphisms from a fixed group to a free group \cite{sela1}.
 Basic examples of limit groups are the fundamental groups of closed surfaces of positive genus, free abelian groups, doubles of free groups along maximal cyclic subgroups, and free products of any finite collection of the foregoing groups.

-An outstanding question of D. Gaboriau suggests a quite different respect in which limit groups should behave like free groups.
-Gaboriau asks if every limit group is measure equivalent to a free group.
-This has been answered in the affirmative for elementarily free groups by Bridson, Tweedale and Wilton \cite{BTW}, but remains open for limit groups in general.
-The $\ell_2$ betti numbers of a finitely generated free group are zero except in dimension $1$, where $\bet_1(F_r) = -\chi(F)$, so a positive answer to Gaboriau's question would imply that the $\ell_2$ betti numbers of a limit group followed the same pattern.
-We shall prove that the asymptotics of the homology of subgroups of finite index in limit groups follow this pattern regardless of the field of coefficients.
-We shall deduce this from a homotopical result describing the number of cells required to build classifying spaces for finite-index subgroups.

-We shall need to impose some standard finiteness properties on the groups we consider.
-Recall that a group $B$ is of {\em type $\F_s$} if it has a classifying space $K(B,1)$ with finite $s$-skeleton, it is {\em type $\F_\infty$} if it is $\F_s$ for all $s$, and if is type {\em type $F$} if it has a finite $K(B,1)$.
-Given a ring $R$, one says that $B$ is of type $\FP_s(R)$ if there is a resolution of the trivial module $R$ by projective $RB$-modules that are finitely generated up to dimension $s$, and $B$ is {\em $\FP_\infty$ over $R$} if it is $\FP_s$ for all $s$.
-When $R=\Z$, the phrase ``over $\Z$" is usually omitted.
-A finitely presented group of type $\FP_s$ is of type $\F_s$.
-Limit groups are of type $\F$.
+Limit groups have finite classifying spaces.